 Corporate Communications | Copy & Content Writing/Editing | Creative Visualization | Social Media Marketing | Content Management | Leadership Advisory & Branding | Eminence Portfolio | Process/Team Development & Mentorship | Policy Drafting & Development | Corporate Social Responsibility | Employee Engagement & Motivation | Program Management | WordPress Site Development | Public Relations & Reputation Management

 ZYCUS | Oct 2017 – till date

-In this 800-employee strong company, I lead the space in content creation for the marketing section since Oct 2017.
-I primarily contribute to blogs, thought-leadership pieces, and whitepapers for various channels of marketing.
-I work with a team of 50 professionals taking care of four major markets across US, UK, Europe, and APAC regions.
+In this 1000-employee strong company, I lead the space in content creation for the marketing section since Oct 2017.
+I primarily contribute to blogs, thought-leadership pieces, whitepapers, and media content for various channels of marketing.
+I work with a team of 60 professionals taking care of four major markets across US, UK, Europe, and APAC regions.
 Read my blog pieces for Zycus here.

 CONTENT & COMMUNICATIONS – MANAGER

 AVANI / CEIPAL Solutions Private Ltd. | July 2016 – February 2017

 In this 130-employee strong company, I led the space in corporate-communications since July 2016.
 I identified/created opportunities aligned to company’s goals, got CEO’s approvals to act and implement ideas, track and simulate successful campaigns in the recruitment industry and a lot more.
 Setting up an in-house agency was one of her professional goals, and I got to fulfill that with a 6-member-team and cross-departmental support.
 From writing white papers to policy drafting & development, eminence branding to ad copy, email marketing to content development for anything that has got to help the business grow, I was able to set a road map for the team to go autopilot.
 I was also a part of their in-house CSR (corporate social responsibility).